Grand Prairie Public Library System | 901 Conover Dr. | Grand Prairie, Texas 75051

 Phone: 972- 237-5700 | Fax: 972-237-5750 | firstname.lastname@example.org

-Named for one of the first successful women directors, the collection of more than 160 films (in dvd format) showcases the exciting variety of motion pictures directed by women since the earliest days of film creation.
-The Loan Star Libraries grant program, sponsored by the Texas State Library, encourages and enables Texas libraries to make available materials normally out of reach to many library patrons.
+Named for one of the first successful women directors, this unique collection of more than 400 films (in DVD format) showcases the exciting variety of motion pictures directed by women since the earliest days of film creation.

 Wanting to focus on both the historical and ongoing contributions of women in the motion picture arts, we decided to acquire a core collection of films directed by women, far-ranging in terms of time period, subject matter, style, and country of origin.